Skip to main content

 The Complete DET Score Guide for US & Canadian Universities | 50+ Schools Verified (2026)

-Heads up before you scroll: The link below leads to a page with affiliate links.
+DET Prep Navigation Hub Browse all DET prep posts by skill — Listening, Reading, Vocabulary & more Verified 2026 Duolingo English Test score requirements for 50+ US and Canadian universities guide Heads up before you scroll: The link below leads to a page with affiliate links.
 Booking the official DET soon?
 There's no reason to pay full price.
 You can knock off up to 15% on your exam registration — plus an extra 10% on top prep platforms.
-I broke it all down here: πŸ‘‰ How to Cut 15% Off Your DET + Arno vs. DET Practice — Full Breakdown Why This Guide Exists "I'm hitting around 115 on practice tests.
+I broke it all down here: 👉 How to Cut 15% Off Your DET + Arno vs. DET Practice — Full Breakdown Why This Guide Exists "I'm hitting around 115 on practice tests.
 Is that actually enough for the school I want?"
 That question lands in my inbox constantly.
 And honestly?
 It's one of the most important things a DET student can ask — because the answer is never the same twice.
 DET scores run from 10 to 160, and every institution draws its own line in the sand.
-There's no universal passing mark.
-What gets you into one school might fall short at another — sometimes by the same program, different campus.
-So I put this together.
-I went through the official admissions pages of 50+ universities and colleges across the US...
+The...

 ✅DET 2026 Exam Structure — All 13 Question Types Explained